P0u4a/prompto/README.md

 Programatically construct ChatGPT prompts with Typescript.
 Think of it as a SQL query builder except instead of SQL queries, its LLM prompts.

-> ⚠️ Prompto is still in alpha and features are subject to change.

 ## Features

 - ✅ Zero dependencies